Going Guerrilla: Marketing Outside the Box

-Before the days of Facebook, you couldn’t walk past a telephone pole, public bulletin board or storefront without seeing an array of fliers promoting concerts, speaking events, garage sales, etc. In fact, you probably still see them scattered about the community, which should tell you there is still something to this overlooked, but cost-effective promotional vehicle.
+Before the days of Facebook, you couldn’t walk past a telephone pole, public bulletin board or storefront without seeing an array of fliers promoting concerts, speaking events, garage sales, etc. In fact, you probably still see them scattered about the community.
+This should tell you there is still something to this overlooked, but cost-effective promotional vehicle.
 Consider hanging a few fliers for your next seminar.
 Just make sure they’re in a well-trafficked area and posted with permission

 Plant A Seed

 Community gardens and pocket parks are popping up in neighborhoods all over the country.
 Chances are, you pass by one or more on a daily basis.
 Chances are even greater that you pass by one or more locations that would greatly benefit from a little beautification.
 Look into filling those voids with a flower garden and bench, complete with a “Brought you by [Your Brand Here]” plaque that lets everyone know that you have a vested interest in the community.

 Make an Appearance

 Think about all the various community events, gatherings, festivals, and parades that take place in your area.
 Are you getting involved in any of that action?
 You should!
 Keep in mind that “getting involved” means more than just paying to have your brand displayed on the event poster.
 Arm yourself with a bag of “swag” (aka cheap giveaway items that feature your logo and contact info) and send everyone home with your brand in their pocket.